-A graduate student must maintain a 3.0 cumulative GPA for all graduate credit hours taken at this University in order to graduate (see Section 5.1 of the Graduate School Handbook).
+A graduate student must maintain a 3.0 cumulative GPA for all graduate credit hours taken at this University in order to graduate (see Graduate School Handbook, Section 5.1).
 Graduate students must also maintain reasonable, or satisfactory progress toward their graduate program requirements.

-NOTE: All students who receive federal student financial aid are required to meet the Satisfactory Academic Progress (SAP) standards set by the University.
-A cumulative 3.0 GPA is required to meet the University's SAP standard (see https://advocacy.osu.edu/academics/satisfactory-academic-progress-sap for more information).
+Note: All students who receive federal student financial aid are required to meet the Satisfactory Academic Progress (SAP) standards set by the University.
+A cumulative 3.0 GPA is required to meet the University's SAP standard (see Student Advocacy Center SAP for more information).

-• In addition, SAP standards include a Maximum Time Frame for completion of all degree requirements.
+In addition, SAP standards include a Maximum Time Frame for completion of all degree requirements.
 For Graduate students, the maximum time frame is defined as 150% of the hours required to complete the degree.